deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/rde-deposits.md

 2015-05-23.
 If everything is operating normally, you should see all three cursors set to tomorrow for all TLDs.

+As a special case, if a cursor is not yet defined, it is treated as if it were set to today.
+This will happen when a TLD begins operating.
+The first time the staging job runs, it will assume that the cursor is set to today, generate a deposit for the TLD today, and set the cursor to tomorrow.
+Likewise, the first time the upload job runs, it will upload today's data, if available, and set the cursor to tomorrow.
+One thing to be aware of: If, as sometimes happens with new TLDs, something is misconfigured, and the RDE staging job is unable to generate a deposit, the cursors will stay undefined.
+After the problem is resolved, the RDE process will begin generating and uploading with the current day, because undefined cursors are always assumed to be set to today.
+If ICANN requires that the deposits be backfilled to some date, all three cursors (`RDE_STAGING`, `RDE_UPLOAD` and `RDE_REPORT`) should be manually set to the first day to be backfilled, using the `nomulus` tool.
+The system will then generate and upload the missing daily deposits at the rate of one deposit every four hours, eventually catching up.

 The `RDE_UPLOAD_SFTP` cursor is used to avoid uploading multiple files to the escrow provider within too short a time span, as described below.
 Therefore, the values of the cursor are a little different.
 Rather than pointing to tomorrow,